Chapter 3 : A Sirius Situation.

 Finally breaking free from his mother James asked, “Does this have something to do with today sir?”

-Mrs. Potter seized this opportunity to get James and Sirius out of there as more people showed up at the scene.
+Once she finally calmed down, Mrs. Potter seized the opportunity to get James and Sirius out of there as quickly as she could.
+When they left the reporters from the Daily Prophet were starting to arrive and were questioning as many people as they could.
 When they arrived safely back at Potter Manor, James and Sirius took their stuff upstairs.

 “Padfoot, I don’t like what happened.”